Prime Factorization

 2. | Prime Factorization of a Number |

-The process of writing a number as the product of prime numbers is prime factorization.
+Prime factorization is the process of writing a number as the product of prime numbers.
 Prime numbers are the numbers that have only two factors, 1 and the number itself.
 For example, 2, 3, 5, 7, 11, 13, 17, 19, and so on are prime numbers.
 Prime factorization of any number means to represent that number as a product of prime numbers.
 For example, the prime factorization of 40 can be done in the following way:

 The method of breaking down a number into its prime numbers that help in forming the number when multiplied is called prime factorization.
-In other words, when prime numbers are multiplied to obtain the original number.
+In other words, when prime numbers are multiplied to obtain the original number, it is defined as the prime factorization of the number.

 Prime Factorization of a Number

-Let us see the prime factorization chart of a few more numbers in the table given below:
+Let us see the prime factorization chart of a few numbers in the table given below:

 Numbers | Prime Factorization |